itaibenjy/itaibenjy/README.md

 **`Software Engineer Student (ORT Braude College of Engineering)`**

-As a soon-to-be Software Engineering graduate, with my degree expected in a month, I am dedicated to enhancing my skills through hands-on learning and solving real-world problems.
+As a Software Engineering graduate, I am dedicated to enhancing my skills through hands-on learning and solving real-world problems.
 I am a well-organized and collaborative team player with strong communication and analytical abilities.
-With a solid foundation in Algorithms, Operating Systems, Databases, AI, Machine Learning, and more, I have achieved an 86 average, with higher grades in programming courses.
+With a solid foundation in Algorithms, Operating Systems, Databases, AI, Machine Learning, and more, I have achieved an 87 average, with higher grades in programming courses.
 I am confident in my ability to contribute effectively to any team and am eager to continuously grow as a professional, becoming a valuable asset to any organization.

 ---